redlib-org/redlib/README.md

 Both files are part of the [redlib-instances](https://github.com/redlib-org/redlib-instances) repository.
 To contribute your [self-hosted instance](#deployment) to the list, see the [redlib-instances README](https://github.com/redlib-org/redlib-instances/blob/main/README.md).

+For information on instance uptime, see the [Uptime Robot status page](https://stats.uptimerobot.com/mpmqAs1G2Q).

 ---

 # About